1. Home

 How To Protect Your Dog Against Tick-Borne Diseases

 Most dogs love any chance to run through a field or explore the woods with their family, and chances are your dog will encounter a tick sooner or later.
-The good news is that pet parents can take a number of safety measures to protect their dog from tick-borne diseases.
+The good news is that pet parents can take a number of safety measures to protect against dog tick diseases.

-Start by talking to your veterinarian about flea and tick preventatives, such as tick collars, topical medications, and oral medications.
-These won’t prevent tick bites entirely, but they will reduce the risk of a tick choosing your dog as its next meal.
+Start by talking to your veterinarian about flea and tick preventives.
+These won’t prevent tick bites entirely, but they do reduce the chances of a tick choosing your dog or remaining attached long enough to transmit disease.

 Seresto Flea & Tick Collar for Dogs, up to 18-lbs, 1 Collar (8-mos. supply)